Being the mom of two teens, it is prime time for me to find good safety tips for new drivers, specifically my new drivers!

-- our son is a lot more scared about this than we are!
+- Empathize!
+Our son is a lot more scared about this than we are!

-- you do not realize how much you take driving for granted until you’re teaching your child how to drive
+- Don’t take driving for granted!
+You do not realize how much you take driving for granted until you’re teaching your child how to drive.

-- you have to remind yourself and your child to breathe during this process!
+- Breathe!
+You have to remind yourself and your child to breathe during this process!

-- your child WILL make mistakes, and he/she WILL make the same mistake repeatedly
+- Expect mistakes!
+Your child WILL make mistakes, and he/she WILL make the same mistake repeatedly.

-- remind yourself not to engage in arguing with your child while he/she is driving; stay patient and encouraging as much as possible
+- Don’t argue!
+Remind yourself not to engage in arguing with your child while he/she is driving; stay patient and encouraging as much as possible.

-- there WILL be times when you’ll need to firmly instruct your child to do something while driving – like “STOP!”, or “Move to the left because you’re about to sideswipe that car.”
+- Don’t hesitate!
+There WILL be times when you’ll need to firmly instruct your child to do something while driving – like “STOP!”, or “Move to the left because you’re about to sideswipe that car.”
 Don’t hesitate just because you don’t want to hurt their feelings – safety comes first!

-- start small (like in an empty parking lot) and move up, gradually, to more challenging tasks
+- Start small.
+Start in an empty parking lot and move up, gradually, to more challenging tasks.

-- I’ve had to remind my son that he doesn’t absolutely HAVE to go as fast as the speed limit sign says to if he doesn’t feel comfortable
+- Allow your new driver to start slow.
+I’ve had to remind my son that he doesn’t absolutely HAVE to go as fast as the speed limit sign says to if he doesn’t feel comfortable

 - Teens crash most often because they are inexperienced – not because they take more risks behind the wheel.